gregskawinski/gregskawinski.github.io/index.md

 ## ABOUT
 (Big) Data and Control always puzzled me, so I dedicated my career to understand it, and to use this knowledge to built better solutions.

-Cloud computing and data warehousing act as the engine for Big Data and AI-driven technological revolution.
-Data processing, data driven algos leads to better Quant trading strategies.
+Future is time where Cloud Computing and Data Warehousing act as the engine for Big Data and AI-driven technological revolution.
+Its where Data Driven Algos leads to better Quant Trading strategies.

 Turn your data into a strategic asset.